AIP Language Institute Summer Studies

 All courses taken abroad count towards UAlbany General Elective credits.
 Credits and grades will appear on your UAlbany transcript.
 You may file a request to have additional courses approved for equivalency as necessary.

 You will live with host families and experience Spanish culture first-hand.
 This is the perfect way to learn about Spanish families, customs, and cuisine.
 It is also a great way to practice and improve your Spanish skills.
 The families provide room and board and a variety of services, including laundry.
 AIP makes all of the arrangements for your homestay.
+You will be in a double occupancy room.

 For UAlbany’s summer and semester options in Valencia, homestays are your ONLY option.
 The reasons for this policy are as follows: